gnosis/ido-contracts/security-considerations.md

 with the current restriction, case [17] of `claimFromParticipantOrder` is always triggered.
 This means that no overflows happens for bid tokens.
 Next, we consider auction tokens.
-Funds flow out when a user claims order funds [17], the fees are paid out with `claimFees` and the unsold auction tokens are sent back to the auctioneer ([11], discussed before).
+Funds flow out when a user claims order funds [17], the fees are paid out with `processFeesAndAuctioneerFunds` and the unsold auction tokens are sent back to the auctioneer ([11], discussed before).
 : case [17] determines that the following amount of auctioned tokens is withdrawn for each order by a user: